 Ego, Self-image, Patriotism

-Countries, cultures, and individuals go to great extremes to "protect" their belief systems.
+Countries, cultures, and individuals go to great extremes to protect their belief systems.
 They often take the form of religions, discriminating racial beliefs, simple ideas of what is right and wrong, patriotism, or any beliefs where we feel the need to protect our egos and self-image.
-In attempting to protect these ideas of ourselves we are more vulnerable to conflict than other creatures.
-In order to reduce our potential for conflict individuals, cultures, and countries need to recognize this vulnerability and make a conscious effort to question whether our conflicts over beliefs are warranted.
-In the world as it once was we could engage in conflicts with less concern over the rest of the planet but we are moving further and further toward a world where we affect each other more significantly due to our technologies.
-We are impacting Earth at a geometric rate while at the same time the size and ability of Earth to handle our impact is not about to change.
+In attempting to protect these ideas of ourselves, we are more vulnerable to conflict than other creatures.
+In order to reduce our potential for conflict we must recognize this vulnerability and make a conscious effort to question whether our conflicts over beliefs are warranted.
+In the world as it once was, we could engage in conflicts with less concern over the rest of the planet, but we are moving further and further toward a world where we affect each other, due to our technologies.
+We are impacting Earth at a geometric rate, while at the same time, the size and ability of Earth to handle our impact is not about to change.
 We must bypass conflicts due to conceived beliefs and focus on the future of Life and Earth.

 In addition to conflicts over beliefs, like animals, we have very real conflicts over our territory.
 I place this type of conflict under the area of economic interests, which is discussed in more detail in the next section called "Economic Disparity".

 If you will notice the animals on the right, like human beings, they also seem to compete over territory, resources, mates, and so on.
-Under most circumstances animals within the same species fight on a one on one basis, traditionally thought of as the process of natural selection, in order to "weed" out the weak from the strong within a species.
-Very rarely does one witness large "groups" within a species (like countries or cultures) fighting between each other nor do you find animals within a species resolving their conflicts with much more than a one to one battle of brute force.
-On the other hand human beings, with their technology, often resolve their conflicts in ways that impact each other and the environment much more significantly, such as with nuclear weapons or highly strategic military confrontations.
-Examples to illustrate this are simply shown by the many wars that have occurred where entire countries have fought with each other causing casualties in the hundreds of thousands.
+Under most circumstances, animals within the same species fight on a one on one basis, traditionally thought of as the process of natural selection.
+This "weeds" out the weak from the strong within a species.
+Very rarely does one witness large "groups" within a species (like countries or cultures) fighting between each other, nor do you find animals within a species resolving their conflicts with much more than a one to one battle of brute force.
+On the other hand, human beings, with their technology, often resolve their conflicts in ways that impact each other and the environment much more significantly.
+This is clearly seen with nuclear weapons and highly strategic military confrontations.
+Examples to illustrate this are simply shown by the many wars that have occurred where entire countries have fought with each other, causing casualties in the hundreds of thousands.

 It is interesting how we fight for territory that we think is ours.
-One might say that North America was truly owned by the Native Indians until the Europeans settled it, but then what of those that may have lived on North America before the Native Indians.
+One might say that North America was truly owned by the Native Indians until the Europeans settled it, but then what of those that may have lived in North America before the Native Indians?

 How long does any culture or country really own any territory?
 Is the time infinite?
 Do humans really have a greater right to any territory that they might take from other creatures?
 If you buy a piece of property in the wilderness and build a cabin on it, you may end up destroying bird nests and the habitat of other animals in the area.
 Is this any different than one country invading the territory of another country?

-As a final example of how territorial differences affect us today, consider that currently there are issues with the territorial rights of the Northwest Passage.
-Global warming has opened a great deal of the Northwest Passage and allowed exploration of rich resources and enabled more efficient routes for world transport.
-Many countries are now taking a greater interest in having a claim to the territory.
-One can be sure there will be conflicts over the land and to say who owns it is a big question.
-Probably most important is that we find a way to avoid disputes over territory for the benefit of humanity as a whole.
+As an example of how territorial differences affect us today, consider that currently there are issues with the territorial rights of the Northwest Passage.
+Global warming has opened a great deal of the Northwest Passage.
+It has allowed exploration of rich resources and enabled more efficient routes for world transport.
+Many countries are taking a greater interest in having a claim to the territory.
+One can be sure that there will be conflicts over the land, and to say who owns it, is a big question.
+Ultimately, what matters is that we find ways to avoid disputes over territory, for the benefit of all humanity.

-I have focussed a fair bit on how countries have conflicts over belief systems.
-In the following section I discuss more about why countries have conflicts over economic interests and how such conflicts might be resolved.
+In this section I have focused a fair bit on how countries have conflicts over belief systems.
+In the following section, I discuss more about why countries have conflicts over economic interests, and how such conflicts might be resolved.